M-jerez/any-generator/README.md

 ## How It Works

-- Anygen is a Command Line Tool that generates new scaffolding files based on your own project files.
+- Anygen is a CLI that generates new scaffolding files based on your own project files.
 - Anygen does not require special templates files (you still can use templates for advanced use cases).
 - You can write a first component and replicate it easily using Anygen.

-Anygen automatically search for other `anygen.json` files in your npm modules, so templates from other packages can be reused in your own project. _This is similar to to the way Typescript search and import type definition files on installed packages._
+Anygen automatically search for other `anygen.json` files in your npm modules, so templates from other packages can be reused in your own project.
+_This is similar to the way Typescript automatically discovers type definition files._

 &nbsp;